James Simpson (Bible Christian)

-James Simpson (9 July 1812 – 2 September 1859) was a Bible Christian deacon and activist for a number of causes.
-He was active in the vegetarianism, temperance, anti-tobacco, anti-Corn Law and peace movements.
-Simpson co-founded and served as the first President of the Vegetarian Society.
+James Simpson (9 July 1812 – 2 September 1859) was an English Bible Christian deacon and social reformer.
+Based at Foxhill Bank, near Accrington, Lancashire, he was active in vegetarianism, temperance, anti-tobacco campaigning, the anti-Corn Law movement, and the peace movement.
+He was a member of the Anti-Corn Law League, a vice-president of the United Kingdom Alliance, and a justice of the peace for Lancashire.

+Simpson co-founded the Vegetarian Society and served as its first president from 1847 until his death.
+He later published and edited the society's journal, The Vegetarian Messenger.
+He was a lifelong vegetarian and a deacon of the Bible Christian Church.

 Biography

 Early life and education

-James Simpson Jr. was born on 9 July 1812, in Clitheroe, Lancashire.
+James Simpson Jr. was born on 9 July 1812 in Clitheroe, Lancashire.
 He was the son of James Simpson Sr., a wealthy calico printer.
-Soon after his birth, his family moved to Foxhill Bank, near Accrington.
-His family were members of the Bible Christian Church.
+The family later moved to Foxhill Bank, near Accrington.
+They were members of the Bible Christian Church.

 Simpson was educated by Rev. W. Wood at Hybrake House, Altham.
-He also received a private education in London and Berlin, and intended to pursue a career in law.
-However, his moral principles deterred him from pursuing this career.
-Following his father's death, he inherited a large fortune.
+He later received private tuition in London and Berlin.
+He intended to pursue a career in law, but did not do so; the temperance historian Samuel Couling attributed this to his moral principles.
+After his father's death, Simpson inherited a large fortune.

-Career
+Public life

-Actively engaged in public life, Simpson supported diverse social and political reforms.
-A member of the Anti-Corn Law League, he was also involved in the temperance movement during a time when such a choice was uncommon.
-He served as Vice-President of the temperance organisation, the United Kingdom Alliance.
-Additionally, he was a prominent member of the Lancashire Liberal Party.
-He was also a justice of the peace for the county palatine of Lancaster.
+Simpson supported a range of social and political reforms.
+A member of the Anti-Corn Law League, he was also involved in the temperance movement.
+He served as vice-president of the United Kingdom Alliance.
+He was also a prominent member of the Lancashire Liberal Party.
+He was a justice of the peace for the county palatine of Lancaster.

 Vegetarianism

-Embracing the tenets of the Bible Christian Church and influenced by Swedenborg, Simpson maintained a lifelong commitment to vegetarianism, instilled by his mother.
-He also served as a deacon of the Church.
+Simpson was a lifelong vegetarian.
+According to the International Vegetarian Union, his vegetarianism was encouraged by his mother, the Bible Christian Church's dietary teaching, and Swedenborgian influence.
+He also served as a deacon of the church.

-Simpson co-founded and was elected the first president of the Vegetarian Society in 1847.
-From 1849, he published and edited the society's journal The Vegetarian Messenger.
-His travels abroad led to the establishment of international vegetarian societies.
-He also anonymously published two works on vegetarianism.
+Simpson co-founded the Vegetarian Society and was elected its first president in 1847.
+From 1849, he published and edited the society's journal, The Vegetarian Messenger.
+His travels abroad were reported as contributing to the establishment of vegetarian societies outside Britain.
+He anonymously published two works on vegetarianism.

 Personal life and death

 Simpson married Hannah Harvey in 1843.
 They had two children.
-His father-in-law was William Harvey, who was Mayor of Salford from 1857 to 1859 and a prominent Bible Christian.
+His father-in-law was William Harvey, who was Mayor of Salford from 1857 to 1859, and a prominent Bible Christian.

-Simpson died on 2 September 1859, at the age of 47.
-He had suffered from a long illness for 18 months.
-Simpson was buried at St James' Church, Church Kirk.
-A 30 ft high obelisk was erected there to commemorate him.
+Simpson died on 2 September 1859, aged 47, at Foxhill Bank, near Accrington.
+He had been ill for 18 months.
+He was buried at St James' Church, Church Kirk.
+A 30 ft obelisk was erected in his memory.

 Legacy

-One of Simpson's lectures on vegetarianism inspired T. Anderson Hanson to become a vegetarian.
+Historian James Gregory notes that one of Simpson's lectures on vegetarianism inspired T. Anderson Hanson to become a vegetarian.